Eujem/World-Record-Database/README.md

 #### Query 8
 *
-    1. This query shows the top 10 country with biggest population.
+    1. This query shows 20 countries with their information in a single column.
-    2. This query can help determine what countries is the most populated.
+    2. This query helps you to combine all the informations in a single column.
     3. [Query and Sample Output](/sample/query.md/#Query-8)

 #### Query 9